Discord-Robots/Discordjs-v14-Template/README.md

 Features:

-- Based on FusionTerrors v14 Handler (Just more advanced)
+- Advanced DJS v14 Handler
 - ~~Supports Only Slash Commands~~ Now Supports Legacy Commands as well!!!
   - Legacy commands are meant for bots which are in less than 100 guilds.
     - If you plan to use this in more than 100 guilds, You will have to apply for the MessageContent Intent through Discord.